Family Activities in Napier and Hawke’s Bay

 4. Spend a Summer’s Day at Splash Planet

 If you’re visiting Napier and the Hawke’s Bay region in summer, don’t miss the outdoor waterpark Splash Planet!
 Based in the neighbouring town of Hastings, Splash Planet not only has an array of fun waterslides and water playgrounds for toddlers and big kids, but they also have hilarious bumper boats, a lazy river, go-karts, kayaking, a train ride, mini golf and much more.
 Get ready for a fun-filled day ahead!
 Note that this attraction only opens for the summer season.

-Location: 1001 Grove Road, Parkvale, approximately 21km (13 miles) from Napier.
+Location: 1001 Grove Road, Parkvale, approximately 21 km (13 mi) from Napier.

 Location: 2b Faraday Street, Napier city centre.